The Weighted Arithmetic Mean-Geometric Mean Inequality is Equivalent to the H\"{o}lder Inequality: Introduction

 \section{Introduction}

-In field of classical analysis, the weighted AM-GM inequality\footnote{AM-GM inequality is the abbreviation of inequality of arithmetic and geometric means, see \cite[pp. 9-10, Theorem 1.3.1]{RJR09} for details.} (see e.g. \cite[pp. 74-75, Theorem 7.6]{ZCIT}) is often inferred from the Jensen inequality, which is a more generalized inequality than AM-GM inequality, refer to \cite{GJG34,RJR09,ZCIT} and references therein.
-In addition, the well-known H\"{o}lder inequality \cite{GJG34}, found by \textit{Rogers} (1888) and discovered independently by \textit{Otto H\"{o}lder} (1889), is a basic inequality between integrals and an indispensable tool for the study of $L^p$ space, and is a extension form of Cauchy-Bunyakovsky-Schwarz inequality \cite{SSDA}, H\"{o}lder inequality is used to prove the Minkowski inequality, which is the triangle inequality (refer to \cite{DJA93,EFR61,DS70,XMGTZH}).
-Weighted power means (also known as generalized means) $M_r^m(a)$ for a sequence $a=(a_1,a_2,\ldots,a_n)$ is defined as $M_r^m(a)=(m_1a_1^r+m_2a_2^r+\cdots+m_na_n^r)^{\frac{1}{r}}$, which are a family of functions for aggregating sets of number, and plays a vital role in mathematical inequalities (see \cite{SBJ97,JFY92,GJG34} for instance).
+In the field of classical analysis, the weighted {arithmetic mean--geometric mean (AM--GM)} inequality (see e.g., \cite{ZCIT}, pp. 74--75) is often inferred from Jensen's inequality, which is a more generalized inequality {compared to} the AM--GM inequality; refer to, e.g., \cite{GJG34,ZCIT}.
+In addition, the~H\"{o}lder inequality~\cite{GJG34} found by \textit{Leonard James Rogers} (1888) and discovered independently by \textit{Otto H\"{o}lder} (1889) is a basic and indispensable inequality for studying integrals and $L^p$ spaces, and is also an extension of the {Cauchy--Bunyakovsky--Schwarz (CBS) inequality} \cite{SSDA}.
+The H\"{o}lder inequality is used to prove the Minkowski inequality, which is the triangle inequality in the space $L^p(\mu)$ \cite{EFR61,DS70}.
+The~weighted power mean (also known as the generalized mean) $M_r^m(a)$ for a sequence $a=(a_1,a_2,\ldots,a_n)$ is defined as $M_r^m(a)=(m_1a_1^r+m_2a_2^r+\cdots+m_na_n^r)^{\frac{1}{r}}$, which is a family of functions for aggregating sets of numbers, and plays a vital role in analytical inequalities; see \cite{SBJ97,GJG34} for instance.

-On the other hand, many researchers are interested in investigating the mathematical equivalence among some famous analytical inequalities, such as Cauchy-Schwarz inequality, Bernoulli inequality, Wielandt inequality, and Minkowski inequality; see \cite{FFNT97,LS06,Ma01,Ma12,Zh01,AIB11,SMSG} for the discussion of these issues.
-Motivated by these earlier mentioned pioneer work, in the present paper, the mathematical equivalence among these three well-known inequalities (i.e., Weighted AM-GM inequality, H\"{o}lder inequality, and Weighted power-mean inequality) is proved in detail, a generalization of a result in \cite{Lin12} is drawn.
+In recent years, many researchers have been interested in studying the mathematical equivalence among some famous analytical inequalities, such as the Cauchy--Schwarz inequality, the Bernoulli inequality, the Wielandt inequality, and the Minkowski inequality; see \cite{FFNT97,LS06,Ma01,Ma12,Zh01,AIB11,SMSG} for details{.
+Additionally, these studies note the relations among the weighted AM--GM inequality, the H\"{o}lder inequality, and the weighted power-mean inequality are still less clear, although one inequality is often helpful to prove another inequality \cite{ZCIT,AIB11}}.
+Motivated by these aforementioned studies, in the present note, the~mathematical equivalence among three such well-known inequalities is proved in detail; the result introduced in \cite{Lin12} is also extended.

-The reminder of the present note is organized as follows.
-In the next section, we will give the detailed proofs of mathematical equivalence among three well-known mathematical inequalities.
-Finally, we end the paper with a few concluding remarks in Section \ref{sec2}.
+The rest of the present note is organized as follows.
+In the next section, we will present the detailed proofs of mathematical equivalence among three celebrated mathematical inequalities.
+Finally, the paper ends with several concluding remarks in Section \ref{sec2}.